Corbris/FactorioChatBot/README.md

   set RconPort (Same port you set in your server launch params)

   set RconPassword (Same pass you set in your server launch params)

+  set debugLogs preference.
+This WILL chew up space, only turn on when debugging.

+DiscordNames.json (optional)
+  set discord ids to a name.
+This is uesd so when you @ someone in discord it shows that users set name and not ID.

 # PSiChatUtil
 Factorio Utility mod that exploits the write_file function to retrieve messages from in-game-chat.